• Login

 The MIT Team welcomes Claudine Humure, as the Senior Program and Development Prosthetist-Orthotist for the Sierra Leone Project

-Claudine was orphaned during the Rwanda genocide and lost her right leg to osteosarcoma at the age of 12.
+Claudine was orphaned during the Rwanda genocide against the Tutsis and lost her right leg to osteosarcoma at the age of 12.
 Claudine owes her life to Dr. Paul Farmer, of Partners in Health (PIH); he diagnosed her illness and arranged for her treatment at the Massachusetts General Hospital in Boston.

 In June 2023, Claudine completed her Master's Degree in Prosthetics & Orthotics at the University of Washington in Seattle and passed the National Board Exams in August.
 In September 2023, she began a one-year contract in Sierra Leone, after which she plans to return to the US for her O&P Residency.